aymane-maghouti/E-student/testing features/testinByAymane/admin/README.md

-# Admin fonctionnalities
+# Admin functionalities

-here are the scripts that have responsible for giving functionality to the application administrator
+here are the scripts that have responsible for giving functionalities to the application administrator

 1- show data students (students of a filier)
 2- search by the ID  of the student